nicolas-goeman/beetroots/mermaid/beetroots_hierarchical.md

 We have decided to go with the **first option** in order to have something that could run in the time of the internship.
 It is also not sure yet how the second part will be shared across all projects so we won't dive into it too fast.
 We will describe here under how we plan/try to implement this approach in a generic manner.

-By generic we mean a hierarchical sampler that could be used with several hierarchical models.
+By generic we mean a Gibbs sampler that could be used with several hierarchical models.

+The ```beetroots``` library can be seen as 3 major blocks.

+* **Sampler + modellingmodelling:** by  we mean all the classes that enable us to specify our statistical model, e.g. priors, likelihoods, posteriors, full conditionals and other component distributions.
+The sampler object will receive this modelling objects in order to proceed to the MCMC algorithms in itself.
+* **Simulations + RunMCMC:** in practice these elements precede the sampler and the modelling classes.
+Indeed, the ```Simulations``` and ```RunMCMC``` objects will instantiate our problems from a ```yaml``` file and command line arguments.
+It can for example run several MCMC chains in parallel with different sets of hyperparameters.
+* **Saver + ExtractorResults:** the saver object is simply an object that will save sequentially the current state of our MCMC process in order to start back from a checkpoint (random seeds are stored).
+The ```ExtractorResults``` is big tool that will create all the figures, plot, statistics related to our MCMC process (including model checking).

+We will address all of these blocks in the rest of the document.

-## Global
+## 1. Global modelling + sampler

 In the following diagram, classes in green represent classes that were not present in the initial code structure and that were added for the sake of generalization.